-At the Annual General Meeting of 19 February 2018, the Company's shareholders resolved to create authorized capital in the maximum amount of CHF 600'000.00, corresponding to 3'000'000 shares with a nominal value of CHF 0.20 each, or up to 25.5% of the capital issued and outstanding as of December 31, 2019.
+At the Annual General Meeting of 17 April 2020, the Company's shareholders resolved to create authorized capital in the maximum amount of CHF 1'175'052.8, corresponding to 5'875'264 shares with a nominal value of CHF 0.20 each, or up to 49.9% of the capital issued and outstanding as of December 31, 2020.

-The Board of Directors is authorized to increase the share capital in one or several steps until 18 February 2020 and to exclude pre-emptive rights of shareholders to subscribe new shares, subject to certain legal restrictions in accordance with the Swiss Code of Obligations.
+The Board of Directors is authorized to increase the share capital in one or several steps until 16 April 2022 and to exclude pre-emptive rights of shareholders to subscribe new shares, subject to certain legal restrictions in accordance with the Swiss Code of Obligations.
 Subscription rights to new shares can be excluded if (i) the new shares are placed at market conditions, (ii) the new shares are used for acquisition, financing, or re-financing purposes or (iii) the new shares are used for the expansion of the shareholder base and/or to be placed with a new strategic partner.
 For further information, see articles 3a and 5 of the Articles of Association.

-Conditional capital for bonds and similar debt instruments
+Conditional capital for convertible bonds and similar debt instruments

-At the Annual General Meeting of 19 February 2018, the Company's shareholders resolved to create conditional share capital to be used for convertible bonds or similar debt instruments.
-The share capital may be increased by up to CHF 88'653.80 by the issuance of up to 443'269 shares with a nominal value of CHF 0.20 each, or up to 3.8% of the capital issued and outstanding as of 31 December, 2019.
+At the Annual General Meeting of 17 April 2020, the Company's shareholders resolved to create conditional share capital to be used for convertible bonds or similar debt instruments.
+The share capital may be increased by up to CHF 1'056'957.20 by the issuance of up to 5'284'786 shares with a nominal value of CHF 0.20 each, or up to 44.9% of the capital issued and outstanding as of 31 December, 2020.